timvisee/ffsend/README.md

 This application is not affiliated with [Mozilla][mozilla], [Firefox][firefox] or [Firefox Send][send] in any way.

-_Note: this tool is currently in the alpha phase_
+_Note: this tool is currently in alpha_

 ## Features
 - Fully featured and friendly command line tool
 - Upload and download files and directories securely
 - Always encrypted on the client
 - Additional password protection, generation and configurable download limits
-- Supports old and new Firefox Send versions
+- Supports old and new Firefox Send server versions
-- Built-in file and directory archiving and extraction
+- File and directory archiving and extraction
 - History tracking your files for easy management
-- Ability to use your own Send host
+- Ability to use custom Send hosts
 - Inspect or delete shared files
 - Accurate error reporting
-- Low memory footprint, due to encryption and download/upload streaming
+- Streaming encryption and uploading/downloading, very low memory footprint
-- Intended to be used in scripts without interaction
+- Intended for use in scripts without interaction

 For a list of upcoming features and ideas, take a look at the [ROADMAP](ROADMAP.md) file.